Afedra/breed-locator-ml/README.md

 ### Machine learning
 #### Overview
-* machine_learning.py -- goes through machine learning algos and analysis
+* Go through machine learning algos and analysis
-* check_robust.py -- checks performance on unseen data
+* Check performance on unseen data
-* check_peturb.py -- checks reaction of model to noise in training and test data
+* Check reaction of model to noise in training and test data

 #### Train and test the classifiers
-Run 'process_ims/machine_learning.py' to see the performance of machine learning classifiers on the training data using different kinds of features.
+Performance of machine learning classifiers on the training data using different kinds of features.

 #### Check robustness of model
-Run 'process_ims/check_robust.py' and 'process_ims/check_peturb.py' to check the model's performance on unseen data and it's sensitivity to noise.
+Check the model's performance on unseen data and it's sensitivity to noise.